Insights, Products

 Now that we’ve been through what SMS verification is and how it’s used, let’s go through some real-life examples of businesses using it for account verification in banking, technology, and food delivery.

-In the world of banking and finance, SMS verification adds an additional layer of security.
-This helps banks foster trust in their digital institutions – a must in today’s online world!
+In the world of banking and finance, SMS verification codes add an additional layer of security banks need to build trust – a must in today’s digital world.

 SMS verification is exactly how Triodos Bank, a world leader in sustainable banking, ensures customer account security.
-When there’s an attempt to log in to a user’s online account or mobile app, Triodos Bank sends an OTP to that user’s registered mobile number.
-This tactic helps them easily verify any user's identity.
+Anytime there’s an attempt to log in to a user’s online account or mobile app, Triodos Bank sends an OTP to that user’s registered mobile number.
+It’s an easy way to verify identities and keep things secure.

 Triodos Bank in Spain sends about 250,000 messages per month to registered users to verify users’ identities as they log in and make transactions.